formancehq/numary-sdk-go/docs/TransactionCursor.md

 ### NewTransactionCursor

-`func NewTransactionCursor(hasMore bool, next string, pageSize int32, previous string, remainingResults int32, total int32, data []Transaction, ) *TransactionCursor`
+`func NewTransactionCursor(hasMore bool, pageSize int32, remainingResults int32, total int32, data []Transaction, ) *TransactionCursor`

 NewTransactionCursor instantiates a new TransactionCursor object This constructor will assign default values to properties that have it defined,